yyszeto/hello-world/README.md

 # hello-world
-First repository to store ideas
+A biologist wants to learn programming